floscodes/rapid/README.md

-Golang-rapid is a small and simple framework that helps you building WebApps in Go fast and easy.
+Golang-rapid accelerates the process of building a small web service im Golang.
 (it is inspired by the Python-Framework Django)